uaka/lingoda-POC/README.md

-I made audit of wdio tests and found next limitations:
+I made audit of wdio tests for Lingoda and found next limitations:
-- autotests were not maintained for several months and 90% of tests fails
+- autotests were not maintained for several months and 90% of tests fail
 - no debug mode
 - no logs
 - no reports